 Asian Pearl Peninsula Lunch Dim Sum Restaurant Review, Millbrae

-Asian Pearl Peninsula in Millbrae, California’s downtown was part of the same Culinary Wonderland group as The Kitchen in Millbrae, hence the same menu.
-We’ve been to this location a couple times and have found it to offer very good Cantonese Chinese cuisine.
+One of the better Chinese restaurants in the San Francisco Bay Area… Asian Pearl Peninsula in Millbrae was at one time, part of the same Culinary Wonderland group that owned the highly rated The Kitchen in Millbrae, hence the same menu.
+We’ve been to this location a couple times and have found it to offer very good Cantonese Chinese cuisine, in face some of the best in the San Francisco Bay Area.
 The Richmond Asian Pearl has also served up very good Chinese food.
 This place stays open till 1am.
-We went for dim sum lunch.
-Asian Pearl Peninsula has a separate dinner review.
+Our visit was for dim sum lunch.
+Asian Pearl Peninsula has a separate Asian Pearl Peninsula dinner review.
+Our last visit was at the beginning of 2011.

 Decor, Vibe – Big seafood tanks by the kitchen.
 Fancier interior with big decorative light fixtures and recessed ceiling.
 Same large food photos seen at the nearby The Kitchen.
 Loud, busy, lots of large table get-togethers.
 Majority of folks were Asians.
 It was still packed around 1:45pm.